shrvan93/Calories/README.md

-This is a medium application made by vanilla javascript and html
+This is a medium application made by vanilla javascript and html.
+For design UI/UX I Used to use bootstrap.